-Protesters hit with gas as locals demand feds leave Portland
+Oregon officials decry federal agents after protest clashes

 Federal officers deployed tear gas again just before midnight after a few protesters placed dismantled fencing in front of plywood doors covering the entrance of the federal courthouse.

+Early Saturday, Portland police declared the gathering unlawful, saying protesters had piled fencing in front of the exits to the federal courthouse and the Multnomah County Justice Center and then shot off fireworks at the Justice Center.

-Early Saturday, after Portland police declared the gathering unlawful, federal officers and local police advanced simultaneously on the demonstrators to clear the streets.
+Federal officers and local police then advanced simultaneously on the demonstrators to clear the streets, making several arrests as protesters threw bottles and pieces of metal fence at police, the Portland Police Bureau said.
 Portland Police Chief Chuck Lovell told reporters Friday that his officers are in contact with the federal agents, but that neither controls the others’ actions.

 Federal authorities have charged more than a dozen people with crimes related to the protests so far, Oregon Public Broadcasting has reported.